huohuoren4/docs/python/flask/user_guide/pattern/app_factories.md

     return app
 ```

 The downside is that you cannot use the application object in the blueprints at import time.
 You can however use it from within a request.
 How do you get access to the application with the config?
-Use [current_app](https://flask.palletsprojects.com/en/2.3.x/api/#flask.current_app):
+Use `current_app`:

 ```python
 from flask import current_app, Blueprint, render_template